mattermost/docs/source/deployment/ldap-group-sync.rst

 .. image:: ../images/Groups_listing.png

-Groups can be linked individually by the inline “Linked” button or by using the checkbox next the group name to select multiple groups and using the blue “Link Selected Groups” button.
-When selecting multiple groups and there is a mix of “Linked” and “Not Linked” states, the bulk action of the button will be “Link Selected Groups” until all selected are marked “Linked”
+Groups can be linked individually by the inline “Linked” button or by using the checkbox next the group name to select multiple groups and by using the blue “Link Selected Groups” button.
+When selecting multiple groups with a mix of “Linked” and “Not Linked” states, the bulk action of the button will be “Link Selected Groups” until all selected are marked “Linked”.

-If you see a “Linked Failed” message, click on the message or you can check the box before the group name exposing the inline link message again, allowing you to try the link again.
+If you see a “Linked Failed” message, either click on the message or check the box before the group name to expose the inline link message, allowing you to try the link again.

 Configure the group
 -------------------

 AD/LDAP groups that have been linked to Mattermost groups are able to be configured.
-To configure the group select “Configure”.
+To configure the group, select “Configure”.
 This will open up the Group Configuration page.
 On this page you will see the group Profile, which includes the group name.
 This name is automatically mapped from the AD/LDAP group common name attribute and is read-only.

 Add default teams or channels for the group
 --------------------------------------------
-To add the default Team or Channels that you want the group members to default in, select either “Add Team” or “Add Channel” on from the blue “Add Team or Channel” button.
+To add the default Team or Channels that you want the group members to default in, select either “Add Team” or “Add Channel” from the blue “Add Team or Channel” button.
 You may select multiple teams and channels.

 .. image:: ../images/Add_Team_Or_Channel.png